What Defenses Are Available for PC 664/187 Attempted Murder?

 This is a good question because if you get charged with California Penal Code 664/187 attempted murder with premeditation and deliberation, you're looking at 15 to life, so you want to make sure there are any defenses available to you that you utilize them.

-The first defense I would say, having defended these cases now for 30 years, is that you're not the person that committed the crime.
+The first defense I would say, having defended these cases now for 30 years, is that you're not the person who committed the crime.
 They can't identify you.

 They don't have any DNA evidence.
 They don't have a gun – whatever the case may be – it's a who dun-it-case, and your argument is, you're not the one who did it, and they can't prove it.